aeternity/localnet/README.md

 This repository provide two setups described below:

-* 3 Node configuration (default).
+* Single node configuration (default) -- good for smart contracts testing and node API features
-* Single node configuration -- good if you only want to write and test your smart contracts.
+* 3 Node configuration (default) - good to test p2p, consensus etc. features

 The nodes use the `mean15-generic` miner (fastest generic miner).
 As the beneficiary key-pair is publicly available, this setup should *not* be connected to public networks.